peaBerberian/paul-envs.sh/README.md

 ### configs directory

-A configs directory also has to be created locally.
-It will contain the config files for tools that I currently set-up in the `Dockerfile`.
+A `configs` directory is also present and can be updated on the host.
+It should contain the config files for tools that I currently set-up in the `Dockerfile`.

 Its content will be merged with the home directory of the container.
 As such you can put a `.bashrc` directly in there at its root, or directories in it such as